severinbeauvais/CodeChallenge8-repo2/API/README.md

 # Code Challenge 8 API Project

-This project is the API (back end server) component of the applications.
+This project is the API (back end server) component of the SEISM web application.

 ## Pre-requisites